A new construction of subgroups of big mapping class groups: Surfaces from graphs and non-conjugate embeddings

 We also define a more general class of surfaces constructed by editing the back of $S_\Gamma(\Pi)$ as follows.
 As above, fix a graph $\Gamma$ with a countable vertex set and a surface with one boundary component $\Pi$, and let $S=S_\Gamma(\Pi)$.
 Given any collection of surfaces $\{\Omega_v\}_{v \in V(\Gamma)}$, only finitely many of which have boundary, we form the surface $S \connsumv \Omega_v$ as follows.
 For each $v\in V(\Gamma)$, take the connect sum of $V_v$ and the corresponding $\Omega_v$.
 It is helpful to assume that the connect sum is done on the back of $V_v$, since we will perform certain homeomorphisms on the front of $S$ later in the paper.
 We note that if every $\Omega_v$ is a sphere, then $S\connsumv \Omega_v$ is homeomorphic to $S$.
-On the other hand, by choosing the $\Omega_v$ to be more complicated, we can change the homeomorphism type of $S$ by changing the genus or the space of ends.
-Thus, even for a fixed surface $\Pi$, this construction will result in a large family of surfaces, formed by varying the $\Omega_v$.
+On the other hand, by choosing the $\Omega_v$ to be more topologically complex, the homeomorphism type of the resulting surface differs from $S$ in either the genus or the space of ends.
+Thus, even for a fixed surface $\Pi$, this construction yields a large family of surfaces, formed by varying the topological type of the $\Omega_v$.

 The underlying graph $\Gamma$ used to build $S_\Gamma(\Pi)$ throughout this paper will often be a Schreier graph, which is defined as follows.
 Let $G$ be a finitely generated group, $H$ a subgroup of $G$, and $T$ a finite generating set for $G$.
 The Schreier graph $\Gamma(G,T,H)$ is the graph whose vertices are the right cosets of $H$ and in which, for each coset $Hg$ and each $s\in T$, there is an edge from $Hg$ to $Hgs$ labeled by $s$.
 If $Hg = Hgs$, there is a loop labeled by $s$ at the vertex corresponding to $Hg$.
 Our assumption on the finiteness of $T$ ensures that $\Gamma(G,T,H)$ has a countable vertex set.
 When $\Gamma$ is a Schreier graph, let $\Pi_{Hg}$ be the copy of $\Pi$ on the vertex surface corresponding to the coset $Hg$.
 In the special case when $H=\{1\}$, the Schreier graph $\Gamma(G,T,\{1\})$ is simply the Cayley graph of $G$ with respect to the generating set $T$, which we denote by $\Gamma(G,T)$.